bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lipschitz.md

 7. Established a basis for calculus and the principles of mathematical independence.
 8. Published more than sixty papers and one book, Foundations of Mathematical Analysis.

-Born 14 May1832, Königsberg, East Prussia (now Kaliningrad, Russia).
+Born 14 May 1832, Königsberg, East Prussia (now Kaliningrad, Russia).
 Died 7 October 1903, Bonn, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lipschitz/)